Overview of Investment Banking in Russia

 - Entry-point as a foreigner and language: As a foreigner, it’s almost impossible to get a job in investment banking in Russia.
 Back in 1990, things were different.
 Russian investment banks at that time needed to hire people from foreign countries as Russian people were not having required qualifications for investment banking.
 Over time things have changed.
 Only Russian people get hired here.
 The only foreigners who work in investment banks in Russia are at MD level.
 That means without knowing the native language, you have no chance.

 In a nutshell, it’s not easy to get into investment banking in Russia.
 You need to do a lot of work before you ever can see the light of the day.

-Investment Banking in Russia – Culture
+Culture in Investment Banks in Russia

 Even if the Russian investment banking market is an emerging one, the work pressure is huge.
-As a first year analyst, you need to work on 80-100 hours a week every week.
+As a first-year analyst, you need to work on 80-100 hours a week every week.
 And you would be expected to perform since the team is very small and only 10-15 people support an entire region.
 But in the summertime, the working hours become a little less stringent.
 Because during August, people take vacations and go on holidays.
 The pressure of work becomes less.
 That’s why during summertime, investment bankers work around 60 hours a week.